(Re)-creating Hugo’s Chope

 Certainly it isn’t a quick or an easy read.
 The book contains five volumes and a number of appendices, with my copy running to some 1,232 pages.
 It covers religion, politics, philosophy, history, and ethics, as well as the epic tale for which these elements form the backdrop.

 Nearing the revolution that makes up the climax of the book, we meet a group of republican students who have dubbed themselves Les Amis de l’ABC (Friends of the ABC).
-The group’s leader is Enjolras, and drawn to him, a misanthrope named Grantaire is also member.
+The group’s leader is Enjolras, and drawn to him, a misanthrope named Grantaire is also a member.
 As they are waiting for the hour of the revolution to arrive, they are drinking.
-Most of them, in true French fashion, consume red wine, but not him:
+Most of them, in true French fashion, consume red wine, but not Grantaire:

 But by midday, Grantaire had gone beyond wine, that moderate source of dreaming.
-To the serious drinker wine is only as appetizer.
+To the serious drinker wine is only an appetizer.
 In this matter of insobriety there is black as well as white magic, and wine is of the latter kind.
 Grantaire was an adventurous drinker.
 The black approach of real drunkenness, far from appalling, allured him.
 He had deserted the wine-bottle and gone on to the chope, the bottomless pit.
 Having neither opium nor hashish on hand, and wanting to befog his mind, he had recourse to that terrible mixture of eau-de-vie, stout and absinthe, which so utterly drugs the spirit.
 Those three ingredients are a dead weight on the soul, three darknesses in which the butterfly life of the mind is drowned; they create a vapor, tenuous yet with the membranous substance of a bat’s wing, in which three furies lurk—Nightmare, Night, and Death, hovering over the slumbering Psyche.

-Chope means “mug”.
+This drink is not given a proper name by Hugo; chope simply means “mug”.
 My comment when I read this passage was, “Wow, I have to try this.”
 For one thing, absinthe:

 [The waiter] came over now holding a glass and an ordinary Pernod bottle and a small narrow-lipped pitcher of water.
 There were lumps of ice in the water.
 “Pour Monsieur aussi?” he asked.